aleskin/dji_tello_lib/README.md

 ## Features

-### Interactive Command Mode
+### Enhanced Interactive Command Mode

-The application provides a shell-like interface where you can enter commands to control the drone.
+The application provides a shell-like interface with advanced features for an improved user experience:

+- **Command History**: Use the up and down arrow keys to navigate through previously entered commands
+- **Command Editing**: Use left and right arrow keys to move within the current command for editing
+- **Tab Completion**: Press the Tab key to autocomplete commands
+- **History Search**: Use Ctrl+R to search through command history
+- **Persistent History**: Command history is saved between sessions in the ~/.tello_history file

 The command prompt looks like this:

 ```
 >